ygauthie/ai-safety-daily-brief/README.md

 **A daily automated digest of AI safety research, policy, and developments.**

 Runs every morning at 5 AM ET via GitHub Actions, pulls from seven sources, summarizes with Claude, and publishes to GitHub Pages as a clean, searchable static site with an RSS feed.
+Adapted from [agents-radar](https://github.com/duanyytop/agents-radar).

 Live site: [ygauthie.github.io/ai-safety-daily-brief](https://ygauthie.github.io/ai-safety-daily-brief)